makersacademy/chitter-challenge/README.md

 - rspec

-## 6. Run the app in the browser with rack
+## 6. Run the app in the terminal with rack to see it in the browser at http://localhost:4567/

 - rackup -p 4567